therealmikenew/SENG-LIVE-080921/phase-1/03-js-arrays/README.md

 ### Warm up

-Create an array called morningRoutine that is set to a list of the steps you take daily to get ready for the day.
+In your own words, what is an array and why is it useful in programming?